You are on our United Kingdom site

 Policy

 Currently, there is not an outright ban on the practice of fire and rehire or fire and replace.
-However, using this method to change terms and conditions of employment is considered a last resort and is usually a higher risk strategy given the ability for employment tribunals to increase awards (such as a protective award) for an employer’s failure to comply with the Code of Practice on dismissal and re-engagement brought into force in July 2024.
+However, using this method to change terms and conditions of employment is considered a last resort and is usually a higher risk strategy given the ability for employment tribunals to increase awards (such as a protective award) for an employer’s failure to comply with the Code of Practice on dismissal and re-engagement (following the Code coming into force in July 2024).

 The Government stated previously that it wanted to introduce reforms to the law to abolish ‘fire and rehire’ and ‘fire and replace’.
 Although not quite an outright ban, the Employment Rights Bill inserts new provisions that significantly reduce the ability of employers to impose changes to contracts through fire and rehire or fire and replace.
-Recent amendments to this were proposed by the Government on 7 July 2025 following concerns about what types of variations may be caught.
-If the proposed amendments are agreed, the Employment Rights Bill will make a dismissal automatically unfair if the reason or principal reason for the dismissal is:
+The Employment Rights Bill will make a dismissal automatically unfair if the reason or principal reason for the dismissal is:

 A ‘restricted variation’ includes a variation:

 The Government has powers to (i) add to this list of restricted variations and (ii) clarify what payments, expenses or other contractual benefits are not considered to be restricted variations.
-There is now an anti-avoidance provision proposed, which makes variation clauses (or so-called flexibility clauses) that would enable the employer to make changes to any of the above restricted matters without the employee’s agreement a restricted variation.
+There is also an anti-avoidance provision, which makes the inclusion of a variation clause (or so-called flexibility clauses) that would enable the employer to make changes to any of the above restricted matters without the employee’s agreement a restricted variation.

-There is a (very) limited exception which will apply where employers can demonstrate that they were in significant financial difficulties likely to affect the employer’s ability to carry on the business as a going concern and in all the circumstances the employer could not reasonably have avoided the need to make the variation or replace the employee.
-We note that there are now also different financial difficulty exceptions for public sector employers and local authorities.
+There is a (very) limited exception which will apply where employers can demonstrate that the employer was in significant financial difficulties.
+Basically, this is where the employer was in financial difficulties likely to affect the employer’s ability to carry on the business as a going concern and in all the circumstances the employer could not reasonably have avoided the need to make the variation or replace the employee.
+There are also different financial difficult exceptions for public sector employers and local authorities.

-This exception is clearly a high hurdle for an employer.
+This exception appears to be a high hurdle for an employer.
 If the exception applies, the dismissal will not be automatically unfair, however an Employment Tribunal must still assess whether the dismissal was fair in all the circumstances, considering certain factors, including:

 These factors do not replace the usual tests for fairness of a dismissal and would generally be considered by a tribunal anyway.

-The 7 July 2025 amendments also now provide separately for variations which are not ‘restricted variations’.
-Such non-restricted variations will not be automatically unfair as would have been the case under the original drafting.
-However, employers will still need to satisfy a tribunal that the dismissal was fair in the usual way.
-The new provisions set out factors tribunals must consider in assessing whether the fairness of a dismissal, including the reason for the variation, any consultation carried out by the employer, anything offered in return for the variation and any other matters in future regulations.
+Dismissals for other types of variations which are not captured by the definition of ‘restricted variation’ (such as mobility clauses) will not be considered automatically unfair.
+However, employers will need to satisfy a tribunal that the dismissal was fair in the usual way and the provisions set out a list of factors that tribunals must consider in assessing the fairness of such a dismissal.
+These include the reason for the variation, any consultation carried out by the employer, anything offered in return for the variation and any other matters in future regulations.

-The net effect of these changes will mean that fire and rehire will likely become an absolute last resort.
-Clearly, the policy intent behind these changes is to prevent the more extreme, high profile examples of fire and rehire practices that played out in the press recently.
-Criticisms of the original drafting of the provisions were that they may have unintended consequences and impact employers who may not consider themselves engaging in ‘traditional’ fire and rehire exercises, or may even be making positive or minor changes to employment contracts.
-The revised proposals are still significant, but these last-minute changes clarify what will be considered a restricted variation and what won’t.
-However, the downside is that they seem to make the new fire and rehire laws more complicated.
+The net effect of these changes will mean that fire and rehire (and fire and replace) will likely become an absolute last resort.
+Clearly, the policy intent behind these changes is to prevent the more extreme high profile examples of fire and rehire practices that played out in recent years.
+However, these provisions may have unintended consequences and impact employers who may not consider themselves engaging in the types of mass fire and rehire exercises behind the policy intent.

-Clarity on restricted and non-restricted variations will give employers some reassurance that certain changes, such as office moves or changes to job duties (on current drafting) will not trigger the automatically unfair dismissal protections in the ERB.
+However, softening of the drafting during the Employment Rights Bill’s passage in Parliament will give employers some reassurance that certain changes, such as office moves or changes to job duties will not trigger the automatically unfair dismissal protections as had originally been proposed.
 However, employers will be keen to see what is added to the list of restricted variations by regulations in the future to see if this changes.

-Employers were perhaps trying to get round this practice by including ‘flexibility’ clauses into the contract, such as mobility clauses dealing with where the employee works and clauses with employer discretion to vary an employee’s duties or hours of work.
-These clauses usually reserve discretion to the employer to make changes without agreement from the employee (as agreement is essentially already baked into the contract).
-However, even on current principles, care is required to ensure they are drafted carefully and clearly and not exercised in such a way as to breach mutual trust and confidence.
+Employers may consider the use of “flexibility” clauses in template contracts where appropriate.
+These clauses usually reserve discretion to the employer to make changes without agreement from the employee (as agreement is essentially already baked into the contract) – but on current principles care is required to ensure they are drafted carefully and clearly and not exercised in such a way as to breach mutual trust and confidence.

-Following amendments on 7 July, if passed, flexibility clauses that enable an employer to make changes to any terms relating to ‘restricted variations’ without employee agreement will be a restricted variation.
-As such, trying to impose such a flexibility clause without agreement would be caught by these rules and employers would therefore face the risk of any dismissal being automatically unfair.
-However, on current drafting this does not appear to prohibit such flexibility clauses where they are in contracts before the fire and rehire changes come into force, or where such a clause is included in the contract at the outset of employment after the ERB has become law, or of course in respect of ‘unrestricted matters’ (such as duties or place of work).
+Under the new rules, flexibility clauses that enable an employer to make changes to any terms relating to “restricted variations” without employee agreement will be a restricted variation.
+As such, trying to impose such a flexibility clause without agreement would be caught by these rules and employers may face the risk of any dismissal being automatically unfair.
+However, this does not appear to prohibit such flexibility clauses where they are in contracts before the fire and rehire changes come into force, or where such a clause is included in the contract at the outset of employment after the Employment Rights Bill has become law, or of course in respect of “unrestricted matters” (such as duties or place of work).

 Timing and developments